Larch wood is famous for several things — high hardness, good durability, insect resistance, and versatility.

 Hardwood is typically more expensive than softwood .
 With larch having hardwood characteristics, people prefer using it as an alternative to much costlier hardwoods.

-Additionally, larch is also much easier to work with because it has the hybrid properties of softwoods and hardwoods.
+Additionally, larch could be easier to work with because it has the hybrid properties of softwoods and hardwoods.

 Aside from the hardwood qualities, the wood’s pressure impregnations and drying also contributed to its expensiveness.

 Although, with larch’s unique qualities, it is safe to say that it is worth the price.
-As our woodworking team concluded, it is among the best softwoods out there.
+And despite its disadvantages, I still think it is among the best softwoods out there.

 7. Can Trigger Fires